huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

+# B. BUILDING YOUR INFORMATION ARCHITECTURE

-# How to create templates and add properties
+## How to create templates and add properties

 Templates are the foundation of your Uwazi platform as they allow you to attribute consistent, structured metadata to your entities.
 Within each template, you can assign a variety of properties like: